KelvinTegelaar/AutotaskAPI/README.md

 To find resources using the API, execute the `Get-AutotaskAPIResource` function.
 For the `Get-AutotaskAPIResource` function, you will need either the ID of the resource you want to retrieve, or the JSON SearchQuery you want to execute.

+With this Module, you can either use native JSON filters that are sent to the API.
+In this scenario use the *-SearchQuery* option.
+This allows for complex filters with AND / OR dependencies:

+- all companies that are active
+- all companies that are active and type customer
+- all companies that are ((active and with (type customer or partner) and have UDF 'cool company' set to 'YES') or are located in countryId 42 and managed by Jim)

+If you don't need more than one filter set, you can use *-SimpleSearch* instead.
+Simple search will build a single JSON statement for you.
+Simple filters doesn't support  multiple statements and is therefor limited to one single filter (e.g. all companies with "isactive = true").

+You can find examples for filters below.
+In addition the [Autotask documentation about Basic Queries](https://www.autotask.net/help/developerhelp/Content/APIs/REST/API_Calls/REST_Basic_Query_Calls.htm) contains a documentation of all keywords and further examples, that might help.

 ## Examples

 ### GET/Read data from Autotask